zikai1/CVPR24_PointSetReg/README.md

 # CVPR24_PointSetReg
 This repository contains the official implementation of our CVPR 2024 highlight paper "Correspondence-Free Nonrigid Point Set Registration Using Unsupervised Clustering Analysis".

-This repository contains both MATLAB and C++ implementations.
+For convenience, the repository provides both MATLAB and C++ implementations.

 ## MATLAB
+- Download the directory matlab_code.
+- Start MATLAB and run "test_demo.m"

 ## C++